eiriklied/es6-generators/Readme.md

 ## What are generators?

-Generators were added in ECMAScript 6 and despite the name they look almost identical to functions, with two small differences.
+Generators are coming in ECMAScript 6 and despite the name they look almost identical to functions, with two small differences.

 1. The generator is declarated like a function, only its annotated with an